-The Registrar of Voters will send to each voter, together with the Voter's Pamphlet, a voter's pamphlet which contains the written statements of each candidate that is prepared pursuant to this section.
+The Registrar of Voters will send to each voter, together with the sample ballot, a Voter Information Guide which contains the written statements of each candidate that is prepared pursuant to this section.
 The statement of each candidate will be printed in type of uniform size and darkness, and with uniform spacing. § 13307(b)

-IMPORTANT: All Candidates' Statements of Qualifications shall remain confidential until the expiration of the filing deadline. § 13311
+All Candidates' Statements shall remain confidential until the expiration of the filing deadline. § 13311